jamesmunns/interrupt/_drafts/cortex-m-fault-debug.md

 $40 = (sContextStateFrame *) 0x1fffffe0
 ```

-Interesting, if we look up the memory map of the NRF52[^10], we will find that RAM starts at `0x20000000`.
+Interestingly, if we look up the memory map of the NRF52[^10], we will find that RAM starts at `0x20000000`.
 Our stack pointer location, `0x1fffffe0` is right below that in an undefined memory region.
 This must be why we faulted!
 We see that the stack pointer is 32 bytes below RAM, which matches the size of `sContextStateFrame`.
 This unfortunately means none of the values stacked will be valid since all stores were issued to a non-existent address space!

 We can manually walk up the stack to get some clues: